buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 definition of the structure to organize data for storage, exchange and sharing, using a formal language

-Note 1 to entry: The formal languages ISO 10303-11 EXPRESS and W3C XML Schema Definition Language are currently used to define the schemata of this standard.
+Note 1 to entry: The formal languages ISO 10303-11 EXPRESS and W3C XML Schema Definition Language are currently used to define the schemata of this document.

 ### space